 - We will meet 100% of your demonstrated need to meet the full cost of attending MIT, including tuition, housing, dining, books, and personal expenses.
 You just need to apply.

 - For undocumented and DACA students, your financial aid award will only include an MIT Scholarship, which is considered a grant that does not need to be repaid.
-It will not include any For undergraduates, the student contribution is a combination of the summer savings expectation and student employment during the academic year. or take out any loans.
+It will not include any expectation that you work01 For undergraduates, the student contribution is a combination of the summer savings expectation and student employment during the academic year. or take out any loans.

 How to apply